 Victoria N. Bateman is a British feminist economist and academic, specialising in economic history.
 She is a fellow in economics at Gonville and Caius College, Cambridge.
 She is Director of Studies for the Economics Tripos at Gonville and Caius College.

-Patricia Crone was a Danish Orientalist and historian specializing in early Islamic history.
+Patricia Crone was a Danish historian specializing in early Islamic history.
 Crone was a member of the Revisionist school of Islamic studies and questioned the historicity of the Islamic traditions about the beginnings of Islam.

 Lynn Avery Hunt is the Eugen Weber Professor of Modern European History at the University of California, Los Angeles.
 Her area of expertise is the French Revolution, but she is also well known for her work in European cultural history on such topics as gender.
 Her 2007 work, Inventing Human Rights, has been heralded as the most comprehensive analysis of the history of human rights.
 She served as president of the American Historical Association in 2002.